 Scoop shovels have a deep tool-head and are used to transport large amounts of light materials.
 Because these shovels have a high volume, they should not be used for heavy materials and only for things like sawdust and snow.

 Leaf shredders are often used to recycle waste accumulated when gardening, as well making waste easier to contain.
 They shred branches of trees and shrubs as well as leaves and cuttings.
 Shredding waste can provide useful material such as wood chip, high-quality leaf mulch, and compost.

 Used when digging in confined areas between desirable plants and vegetables.
 The tool features a relatively flat and thin, rectangular blade, making it useful for tasks that do not require a blade quite as big as those found on regular shovels.
 They are frequently used when moving perennial plants.

 A similar design to the border spade but with a thinner and elongated blade.
 Used when moving shrubs from within highly compacted areas of plants.

-Also known as daisy grubbers, weeders are long, screwdriver shaped tools (though some newer models are more ergonomically shaped) which are used to remove weeds from lawns without damaging the grass.
+A weeder is a long, screwdriver-shaped tool (though some newer models are more ergonomically shaped) that are used to remove weeds from lawns without damaging the grass.
 The narrow design and split blade make the tool effective when weeding in small places such as between paving stones.
 They are fairly specialised and do not have many other gardening uses.

 Wheelbarrows are designed to make carrying heavy loads easier by distributing the weight of the load between the user and the wheel.
-The capacity of a wheelbarrow is on average 170 litres and they traditionally have a single wheel.
-Though the single wheel allows for good manoeuvrability, the two-wheeled design has better stability on the ground and is becoming a popular piece of garden equipment.
+The average capacity of a wheelbarrow is 170 litres.
+Traditionally, wheelbarrows have a single wheel, allowing for good manoeuvrability.
+The two-wheeled design has better stability on the ground and is becoming a popular piece of garden equipment.